Category Archives: Japanese Royals

 How did the succession change after World War II?

-The Constitution of Japan, written under influence of the Allied Occupation of Japan led by American General Douglas MacArthur and enacted on May 3, 1947, was the new constitution for a post-war Japan.
+The Constitution of Japan, written under the influence of the Allied Occupation of Japan led by American General Douglas MacArthur and enacted on May 3, 1947, was the new constitution for a post-war Japan.
 Article 2 of the new constitution stated: “The Imperial Throne shall be dynastic and succeeded to in accordance with the Imperial House Law passed by the Diet.”
 (The Diet is the legislature of Japan.)

 Full text Constitution of Japan